 TRAVEL HACKS FOR BETTER TRAVEL EXPERIENCES

-Buy a pay-as-you go mobile SIM at your destination.
+#2.
+Buy a pay-as-you go mobile SIM at your destination; you can often find cheap deals online at discount code sites like dealsking.co.uk.
 Having the ability to search for restaurant reviews, public transport, taxi numbers etc will make life much easier and the local SIM will save you a fortune in data roaming fees.

 TRAVEL HACKS FOR BETTER HEALTH

-Get yourself a comprehensive travel insurance plan or you may be lumped with large medical bills if you require treatment while abroad.
-Coverage comes in all forms, there’s even travel insurance for people over 80, so don’t dismay if at first you can’t find a policy to suit your needs…there’s most likely one out there.
+#4.
+It’s vital that you purchase travel insurance or you may be lumped with large medical bills if you require treatment while abroad.
+Coverage comes in all forms, there are even travel insurance policies for people over 80, so don’t dismay if at first you can’t find an option that suits…there’s most likely one out there.

+#7.
 The most common travel related illnesses are gastrointestinal diseases usually picked up from poorly prepared foods or untreated water.
-Take precautions to avoid ingesting any nasty bacteria.
+Take precautions such as using water treatment tablets like these to avoid ingesting any nasty bacteria.

+#10.
 If applicable get a European Health Insurance Card to entitle you to free or discounted healthcare in European Countries.
+Check here.

 TRAVEL HACKS FOR BUDGET SAVVY TRAVEL